Afghan President Karzai's brothers to offer him role if elected

 The United Nations has said that last year public sector corruption was worth $3.9 billion in Afghanistan - twice the value of government revenue.

-Qayum agreed that investigating allegations of past wrongdoing could paralyse the government and declined to say whether the pair would consider investigating their brother.
+Qayum agreed that investigating allegations of past wrongdoing could paralyze the government and declined to say whether the pair would consider investigating their brother.

 “I do not have an answer to this speculative question.
 It would be unfair on the president to speculate,” he said.